reecefowell/jQuery.Checkboxes/README.md

 As long as the qualifier stated can be found in one or more of the checkboxes they will be ticked off.

+Note also, the 'data-select-none' can be used to deselect all checkboxes.

 ## Bootstrapping